What is Bön ?

 The revolutionary nature of these techniques is based on more than 100,000 volumes of text on the nature of the mind which has been developed over thousands of years.
 The teachings go far beyond mindfulness and have the ability to change the consciousness of anyone who practices them by directly heightening awareness and clarity of mind.

-Preserving and regenerating this knowledge by revitalising indigenous Tibetan Bön practices within its last remaining indigenous setting in Mustang, Nepal is very much in the interest of human kind.
+Preserving and regenerating this knowledge by revitalising indigenous Tibetan Bön practices within its last remaining indigenous setting in Mustang, Nepal is in the interest of human kind.

 Bön is an ancient-yet-thriving tradition handed down from generation to generation.
 Bön has many sacred texts, known as the Kangyur and the Tengyur, in hundreds of volumes that are a vital repository of teachings, healing, meditative practices, and much more.
 However, it is with the guidance of our teachers and their skilful understanding of the spiritual path, that the teachings become fully alive, and we collectively benefit the most.